RiccardoKyriacou/GRC_Transcription/03_Expressed_GRC_genes/README.md

 ```
 Our analysis now moves onto focusing on the confidently expressed GRC genes.

-First, we use a python script to generate translated amino-acid seqiuences for downsteam homology analysis.
+First, we use a python script to generate translated amino-acid sequences for downsteam homology analysis.
 It requires the path to the output of the previous step (outputs/GRC_BLAST_table.tsv) (-t), along with the reference genome (-g) and annoation (-a).
 ```
 python 04_get_GRC_proteins.py -t GRC_BLAST_table.tsv -g ../Annotations/idBraCopr2.1.primary.masked.fa -a ../Annotations/bcop_core_GRC.gff3
 ```